bytebase/bytebase.com/content/docs/administration/mail-delivery.md

 ---
-title: SMTP and mail delivery
+title: SMTP and Email Delivery
 ---

 Bytebase uses an SMTP server of your choosing to send emails for slow query weekly report.